Banks will now have to take Cyber Security to a New Orbit:

-Shri R. Gandhi, former Deputy Governor, Reserve Bank of India, addressed the Board Members of various Banks on "Cyber Security: During Pandemic and Beyond" today (June 12, 2020).
+Shri R. Gandhi, former Deputy Governor, Reserve Bank of India, addressed the Board Members of various Banks on "Cyber Security: During Pandemic and Beyond" on June 12, 2020.

 Initiating the proceedings, Dr. A. S. Ramasastri, Director, IDRBT, made the following key points: